NeuroRoboticTech/Jetduino/README.md

 The MIT License (MIT)

+GrovePi for the Raspberry Pi: an open source platform for connecting Grove Sensors to the Raspberry Pi.
+Copyright (C) 2015  Dexter Industries

 Jetduino for the Jetson TK1/TX1: an open source platform for connecting Grove Sensors to the Jetson embedded supercomputers.
 Copyright (C) 2016  NeuroRobotic Technologies, LLC